Editor’s note: This post has been updated to incorporate breastfeeding information as it pertains to the COVID-19 pandemic.

 Protecting your baby’s health and well-being is instinctual for new moms.
 During cold and flu season, you may be extra cautious with your newborn’s health.
+And, during the COVID-19 pandemic, parents are taking more safety precautions.
 It’s recommended to keep your sick family members or friends away from your baby.
 But what about protecting your child from you?

 Is it safe to breastfeed while sick with a common cold or flu?